joemarney/unit-1-project-mastermind/README.md

-# Mastermind Game
+# Project 1: Mastermind Game

+![mastermind browser game with a dark theme](../unit-1-project-mastermind/MVP.png)

-### Mastermind was created in 1970 by Mordecai Meirowitz in Israel.
+> Mastermind was created in 1970 by Mordecai Meirowitz in Israel.
 It resembles an old pencil and paper game called Bulls and Cows which may date back a century.

-![mastermind browser game with a dark theme](../unit-1-project-mastermind/MVP.png)

-### Game and Instructions
+# Game and Instructions

 _-link to game-_